 These are all popular news websites and media outlets that millions of people, across the political spectrum, turn when they want to make sure the news reporting has been fact checked.
 And if you read a news story from a less-respectable source, you can always turn to these sites to see whether the story is legitimate.

-Every day of an election cycle seems to bring a new revelation, a new controversy, or a new talking point.
+Every day of a news cycle seems to bring a new revelation, a new controversy, or a new talking point.
 During these blink-and-you’ll-miss-it months, those who are committed to staying informed often rely on RSS feeds from news sites that are always being updated with the latest breaking news.
 Reuters, the wire service that acts as the news source for most news outlets, is one of the best options to choose from.

 News aggregation sites like Google News are also a good choice.
 Because they gather articles from thousands of news sites around the world, they are quick to pick up on breaking local stories that haven’t yet become international news.
 Other options include large news agencies like the BBC, which has reporters in most countries in the world so that it’s frequently among the first to share big headlines.

 There’s a time and a place for editorials and think-pieces, but sometimes you want cold-hard facts.
 In those times, it’s a good idea to hit the straight news sites or look for articles from wire services like Reuters, which is frequently quoted in other news outlets because they run an international network of reporters who get the news first.

 It used to be impossible to subscribe to Reuters directly, but now they run their own website.
 Reuters sticks to the facts and is strongly committed to journalistic integrity, including fact-checking before publishing.